Cadet college: British Raj

-This system was first established in the pre-Partition, pre-Independence era in order to support the push to indigenise the officer corps of the British Indian Army, a reward to the social classes that had provided loyal support for the British Empire's war efforts in the 1914-1918 First World War and which in return expected greater opportunities for participation at higher levels.
+The system was first established in the pre-partition era in response to a policy of indigenising the officer corps of the British Indian Army.
+This was in part a reward to the social classes that had provided loyal support during the First World War (1914 to 1918) and which expected greater opportunities for participation at higher levels of the military.

-The first to be established was the Prince of Wales Royal Indian Military College (RIMC) in March 1922 at Doon Valley which was then in Punjab Province (now the Indian state of Uttarakhand) following the severe difficulties in acceptance and adjustment faced by the first batch of South Asian cadets sent directly to Royal Military Academy Sandhurst in England.
+The first institution to be established was the Prince of Wales Royal Indian Military College (RIMC) in March 1922 at Doon Valley, then in Punjab Province (now the Indian state of Uttarakhand).
+Its establishment followed difficulties encountered by the first batch of South Asian cadets sent directly to the Royal Military Academy Sandhurst in England.